allenstetson/allenstetson/README.md

 Following my tenure at DWA, I was employed for Weta Digital for several years as the Lead for the motion capture support team in Los Angeles where we worked for James Cameron's Lightstorm Entertainment on premises, ensuring that the mocap team had all of the software that they needed to be successful in production on Avatar 2 and subsequent sequels.
 This job presented a wide variety of unique challenges, including all of my supervision being across the globe in New Zealand, along with the pipeline team that provided the core software for our scene description, etc. We had to be tremendously self-reliant for training, features, fixes, and management.

-Ultimately I ended up in my current role at Blizzard Animation where I am both an Associate Lead Pipeline Engineer as well as a Layout Technical Director.
+Ultimately I ended up in my current role at Blizzard Animation in Cinematics (part of Story & Franchise Development) where I am both an Associate Lead Pipeline Engineer as well as a Layout Technical Director.
 I lead a small team in Pipeline who are tasked with maintaining and extending our asset database as well as our Media and Review pipeline and a host of pipeline technologies for the studio.

 # 👀 Interests
 It's been said that my hobby is having hobbies.
 I enjoy Home Automation, Voice Interaction (Amazon Alexa), Home Networking, Lego, Gardening, Hiking/Camping/Backpacking, Video Games (Overwatch, Minecraft Dungeons, Star Wars Squadrons & Battlefront II, RetroPie...), Dungeons & Dragons, Music (bass, saxaphone, vocals), Videography and Filmmaking.
 I volunteer as a Cub Scout Den Leader (3+ years).
 I volunteer for my local and former church both as a web developer (www.st-clare.org), videographer, and musician (playing bass and singing on Sundays).